Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Theoretical Formalism

 We map to the Floquet space, which is explained in more detail in Appendix A. Using Eqs.~\eqref{F_t2} and \eqref{F_ave}, the DC component $\bar{I}_{\alpha B}\equiv \int_0^T dt I_{\alpha B}(t) / T$ with period $T = 2\pi/\Omega$ is

-where the symbol ${\rm Tr}$ denotes trace over both the lattice and the Floquet spaces.
+where the symbol ${\rm Tr}$ denotes trace over both the electronic sites and the Floquet spaces.
+It is a generalization of the Meir-Wingreen formula~\cite{Haug_Jauho, Wingreen92} for the energy transport in Floquet space under periodic modulation.
 Here and below, we use the boldface letters to denote the matrices in Floquet space.
 The entries of matrices $\bm{E}$ and $\bm{F}$ are, respectively, $E_m\delta_{m,n}$ and $F_{mn}$ with $E_m = E+m\hbar\Omega$.
 Note that the integration region is restricted to the ``first Brillouin zone" with $-\hbar\Omega/2 < E \leq \hbar\Omega/2$, which is denoted as ``BZ".
 Equation~\eqref{IB} gives the energy current flowing out of electronic reservoir $\alpha$.
 It is applicable in cases where the electronic reservoir or the object are periodically driven, or both are driven.

 In the scenario where the external drive is applied to object $\alpha$ represented by $\hat{H}_{\alpha}$, the energy current pumped into system $\alpha$ is given by

 Using Eq.~\eqref{AB}, the DC component becomes